Putting Plastic on a Secure Millennium Road while Accelerating Plastic Transition.

 By compressing thin, high-surface area plastic to a set density, the net exposed area is reduced a thousand-fold.
 We call this the ‘This terminal minimization of net surface area‘.
 Compacted and contained plastic has no way to degrade and will remain intact indefinitely.
 Studies have shown that even plastic designed to degrade quickly will endure with minimal degradation underground.

-The Earth’s ancient processes kept billions of tons of hydrocarbons out of the atmosphere, stabilizing climate and gifting future eras.
-Following this simple example, compacting plastic enables us to indefinitely secure plastic and its hydrocarbons from becoming toxins, micro-plastics or from reaching the atmosphere as C02.
+followiong the Earth’s ancient example, compacting plastic enables us to indefinitely secure plastic and its hydrocarbons from becoming toxins, micro-plastics or from reaching the atmosphere as C02.

 Keeping Plastic out of Industry

 The results over the last five decades are clear.
 Industrial waste management inevitably disperses plastic loose into the biosphere while increasing plastic consumption, production and CO2 emissions.
-Keeping plastic out of industry is key to reducing CO2 emissions, plastic pollution and petro-capital activity.
+Keeping plastic out of industry is essential to reducing CO2 emissions and plastic pollution.

 Research shows that recycling is systematically designed to encourage the perception of a solution, and thereby enable the ongoing production and consumption of virgin plastic.
-Over the last 50 years, motivated by the pursuit of profit, industrial incineration, land-filling and recycling have led to the release of 91% of all plastic ever created into the environment.
-That means only 9% of plastic has been recycled.
+Over the last 50 years, only 9% of plastic has been recycled.
+Pursuing the recovery of the capital value of plastic industrial recycling, waste-to-energy incineration, and land-filling have led to the release of 91% of all plastic ever created into the environment.

-The most important part of this journey, is avoiding capital-driven and industrial processes.
-Industrial methods, such as recycling, incineration and landfilling promote the global distribution and disbursement of plastic.
-Moving from its original source of concentrated earth sequestered carbon, to petroleum or natural gas, to a plastic pellet that is distributed to factories around the world, industrial system are constantly expansive.
-The resulting plastic products are used, reused-several-times, then inevitably set loose into the environment through incineration, landfilling, dumping and degradation.
+Industrial methods, such as recycling, incineration and landfilling promote the global dispersal of plastic.
+Moving from its original source of compacted carbon, to refinement, to a plastic pellet, to a product that is exported around the world, industrial system are fundamentally expansive.
+The resulting plastic is reused-several-times, then inevitably set loose into the environment through incineration, landfilling, dumping and degradation.

 Accelerating Plastic Transition